The Fastest Motorcycles on the Planet

 Suzuki Hayabusa

-Inspired by the fastest bird on earth, Hayabusa is the Japanese word for Falcon.
-Just like the bird, the latest Suzuki Hayabusa can speed up to 248mph thanks to its engine that supports 197 hp at 6750rpm.
-It also comes with a 6 speed transmission system, 1340cc 4 cylinder liquid cooled engine and an advanced fuel system that keeps the consumption low.
-Moreover, it is street approved and can accelerate up to 60mph in just 2.5 seconds.
+Inspired by the fastest bird on earth, the Japanese word for Falcon is hayabusa.
+Just like the bird, the latest Suzuki Hayabusa can speed up to 248mph thanks to its engine that supports 197 hp at 6750 rpm.
+It also comes with a 6-speed transmission system, a 1340cc 4-cylinder liquid-cooled engine, and an advanced fuel system that keeps the consumption low.
+Moreover, it is street-approved and can accelerate up to 60mph in just 2.5 seconds.

 MTT Turbine Superbike Y2K

 A list of the fastest motorcycles in the world is not complete without mentioning the MTT Turbine Y2K Superbike.
-In fact, it went down in history as the first production motorcycle that utilizes a jet turbine engine to power up the speed.
-So great is the MTT Turbine Y2K Superbike that it was recognized by the Guinness book of records as the most powerful production line motorcycle on the planet.
-To say that the engine quality is good is an understatement judging by the fact that it resembles the Rolls-Royce 320hp engine plus the latest version can be upgraded to 420 horse power and 500 pounds feet of torque.
+It was the first motorcycle that utilized a jet turbine engine to power up the speed.
+The MTT Turbine Y2K Superbike is so great that the Guinness Book of Records recognized it as the most potent motorcycle production line.
+To say that the engine quality is good is an understatement, judging by the fact that it resembles the Rolls-Royce 320hp engine, plus the latest version can be upgraded to 420 horsepower and 500 pounds-feet of torque.
 Additionally, it can hold 34 liters of gasoline, not to forget the 227mph it can achieve on the race track.
 The improved latest model, MTT Turbine Streetfigher, can accelerate from 0-200mph in just 5.4 seconds and travels faster than 227mph.

 Kawasaki Ninja H2/H2R

-The Kawasaki Ninja motorcycle models are built for speed and the Ninja H2/H2R are the top de la crème.
-In fact, the Ninja H2/H2R completely overshadows the Kawasaki Ninja ZX14-R which reigned supreme with a speed of 186mph a few years back.
-The Kawasaki Ninja H2/H2R takes the speed a notch higher to over 200mph thanks to its impressive 300 horsepower supercharged engine.
-A masterpiece, the manufacturers incorporated all its branches- from aerospace division to the turbine company-just to make the Ninja H2/H2R.
-However, the Ninja H2R is a race track only motorcycle while the Ninja H2 is accustomed for the streets.
+The Kawasaki Ninja motorcycle models are built for speed, and the Ninja H2/H2R are the top de la crème.
+The Ninja H2/H2R completely overshadows the Kawasaki Ninja ZX14-R, which reigned supreme at 186mph a few years back.
+The Kawasaki Ninja H2/H2R takes the speed a notch higher to over 200mph thanks to its impressive 300-horsepower supercharged engine.
+A masterpiece, the manufacturers incorporated all its branches- from the aerospace division to the turbine company to make the Ninja H2/H2R.
+However, the Ninja H2R is a race track-only motorcycle, while the Ninja H2 is accustomed to the streets.

 Ecosse Spirit ES1 Superbike

-A starting price of $3.6 million, the Ecosse Spirit ES1 can reach a top speed of 230mph.
-The motorcycle design is based on F1 technology while the weight stands at 265 pounds.
-Even though the 1000cc V4 200 horsepower engine seems significant to the performance, the aerodynamics also plays a major part to increase the speed by at least 26% than normal capacity.
-Unfortunately, there are not many Ecosse Spirit ES1 motorcycles that were put in production.
+With a starting price of $3.6 million, the Ecosse Spirit ES1 can reach a top speed of 230mph.
+The motorcycle design is based on F1 technology, while the weight is 265 pounds.
+Even though the 1000cc V4 200 horsepower engine seems significant to the performance, aerodynamics also plays a major part in increasing the speed by at least 26% compared to the standard capacity.
+Unfortunately, not many Ecosse Spirit ES1 motorcycles were produced.

 Yamaha YZF R1

-Arguably the fastest Yamaha motorcycle on the road, Yamaha YZF R1 speedometer hits 186mph.
-Even the engine is quite sophisticated boasting a 1000cc, 4 cylinder 20 valve liquid cooled engine.
+Arguably the fastest Yamaha motorcycle, Yamaha YZF R1 speedometer hits 186mph.
+Even the engine is quite sophisticated, boasting a 1000cc, 4-cylinder 20 valve liquid-cooled engine.
 The latest 2015 Yamaha increases the horsepower to 196hp while adding a complete 3D controlling system, the first of its kind.
-The Inertial Measurement Unit is advanced with capabilities to read signals and calculate the precise movement or location of another vehicle to update the motorcyclist on how to operate.
+The Inertial Measurement Unit is advanced, with the capability to read signals and calculate the precise movement or location of another vehicle to update the motorcyclist on how to operate.
 Contrary to expectations, the street credited Yamaha YZF R1 can be purchased at a rather low price of less $20,000 considering it is one of the safest high speed motorcycles on the planet.

 The Dodge Tomahawk

 A subject of constant debate, the Dodge Tomahawk is no ordinary motorcycle.
-The fact that it comes with 4 independent suspended wheels has caused conservatives to dismiss it as a roofless car.
-However, some might argue that the Dodge Tomahawk operates like a motorcycle except that it has 4 wheels.
-Furthermore, it doesn’t come with a steering wheel and the gear can be changed by foot.
-Hence, if it looks like a motorcycle, rides like a motorcycle then it is a motorcycle.
-It depends on who you ask but the Dodge Tomahawk is widely considered the fastest motorcycle on earth.
-In fact, the 4 wheels are only fitted to support the powerful 8.3 litre V10 500 horsepower engine and 1500 pounds weight.
+The fact that it comes with four independent suspended wheels has caused conservatives to dismiss it as a roofless car.
+However, some might argue that the Dodge Tomahawk operates like a motorcycle except that it has four wheels.
+Furthermore, it doesn’t have a steering wheel, and the gear can be changed by foot.
+Hence, if it looks like a motorcycle, and rides like a motorcycle, it is a motorcycle.
+It depends on who you ask, but the Dodge Tomahawk is widely considered the fastest motorcycle on earth.
+The 4 wheels are only fitted to support the powerful 8.3 litre V10 500 horsepower engine and 1500 pounds weight.
 Designed to achieve 300mph, the Dodge Tomahawk can travel faster than Buggatti Veyron, the fastest car in the world.
 Despite such potential, no daredevil has been willing to test it to the limit.
 No surprise it is not street approved.
-Regardless, the Dodge Tomahawk is the future of motorcycle.
+Regardless, the Dodge Tomahawk is the future of motorcycles.